 - Companies are also able to meet the funding needs and order to efficiently manage their operations as per the business cycle.

-- Moreover, the businesses in the expansion mode are thus able to use the borrowed amount in different ways in order to move up in the value chain.
+- Moreover, the businesses in the expansion mode are thus able to use the borrowed amount in different ways to move up in the value chain.

 - Most of the lenders do not specify the uses of the loan amount, which thus means that the owners have the versatility to utilize the funds as per the needs of the business.